weibell/MiSyMo/README.md

 # MiSyMo
-A Minimal System Monitor for the command-line written in Python
+A Minimalistic System Monitor for the command-line written in Python

 [![asciicast](https://asciinema.org/a/45cAx7ANMymeQi6WFSsRBn86X.svg)](https://asciinema.org/a/45cAx7ANMymeQi6WFSsRBn86X)